 The Green Line Extension will also require the construction of a new light rail vehicle storage and maintenance facility in the vicinity of the Green Line Extension.
 MassDOT has identified a location known as 'Option L' in the Inner Belt area of Somerville as its preferred alternative for the location of the vehicle support facility.
-The MBTA has completed the programming of the facility - the general plan for the layout of and maintenance activities to be housed within the facility - and is advancing the design of its civil/site components and those of its associated vehicle storage areas.
+The MBTA has completed the programming of the facility - the general plan for the layout of and maintenance activities to be housed within the facility - and has advanced the design of its civil/site components and those of its associated vehicle storage areas to an Advanced Conceptual Design stage.
 The MBTA must acquire certain parcels of private property and relocate select businesses in order to clear the site and construct the vehicle facility at the Option L location.
-Further steps to acquire these parcels can now commence as the prerequisite FONSI was received from the Federal Transit Administration on July 9, 2012.
+The schedule and budget commitments associated with the next steps to acquire these parcels are under review now that the prerequisite FONSI was received from the Federal Transit Administration